lee-lindley/plsql_utilities/README.md

 It isn't Perl, but it makes some Perlish things a bit easier in PL/SQL.
-We also get handy methods for splitting Comma Separated Value (CSV) text into lines and fields, which you can use independently of the Perlish methods.
+We also get handy methods for splitting Comma Separated Value (CSV) text into lines and fields, which you can use independent of the Perlish methods.

-There is valid argument
+> There is valid argument
 that when you are programming in a language you should use the facilities of that language, and that attempting to layer the techniques of another language upon it is a bad idea.
 I see the logic and partially agree.
 I expect those who later must support my work that uses this utility will curse me.
 Yet